 Adjacent landowners and the public at large were informed of the proposed activity as part of the EIA process by the EAP.
 Site notices and advertisements notifying interested and affected parties were placed at strategic points and in local newspapers as part of the process.
-No heritage concerns were raised.
+No heritage concerns have been raised thus far.